8th January 2018 by Jess

 Automating a repertoire of good habits means that even when life gets busy, these habits are an automatic part of your life.
 Before you know it, you’ll have established a healthier routine!

 I am a big advocate of using Sunday afternoon or some time during the weekend to plan your meals in advance, since the trick to looking after your diet is to be prepared.

 Your health takes notice of what you do consistently and taking some time out on a Sunday to set yourself up for your busy week ahead is a success habit worth mastering.

 Batch cooking some recipes and freezing them in portion sized bags means you already have healthy and tasty meals ready to go throughout the week.
 This is a great way to make the most of precious weekday evenings, save money, reduce stress and avoid panic buying junk food.

 In the winter time I make a couple of soups, stews or casseroles as they can all be prepared in advance and frozen.
-Now that we’re in summer, I make big salads instead and add different protein sources to it such as chicken, beef, eggs (or nuts and seeds).
+When the weather gets warmer, I make big salads instead and add different protein sources to it such as chicken, beef, eggs (or nuts and seeds).

-Eating plenty of fresh vegetables requires some level of organistation initially but it can soon become a habit and you’ll go onto autopilot eventually and it’ll become a normal ritual.
-It’s one of those life habits that’s worth preserving with as the body and mind benefits that you will benefit from, far outweigh the initial energy required to get yourself into the swing of it.
+Eating plenty of fresh vegetables requires some level of organisation initially but it can soon become a habit and you’ll go onto autopilot so it's just a normal ritual.
+It’s one of those life habits that’s worth preserving with as the body and mind benefits far outweigh the initial energy required to get yourself into the swing of it.

 Fresh vegetables supply the body with the vitamins, minerals and antioxidants it needs to function optimally.
 Try to keep this in mind when you are preparing your meals and view it as another form of self-care, just as you would regular exercise or sufficient sleep.